Survey Procedures In Dentistry

 - Ecological factors which have made the epidemic possible should be investigated, such as sanitary status of eating establishments, water and milk supply; breakdown in the water supply system; movements of the human population, atmospheric changes, such as temperature, humidity and air pollution, population dynamics of insects and animal reservoirs.

-- The outbreak can be studied in a case control fashion.
+- The outbreak can be studied in a case-control fashion.

-- One of the primary concerns of the epidemiologist is to relate the disease to environmental factors to know the source of infection, reservoirs and modes of transmission.
+- One of the primary concerns of the epidemiologist is to relate the disease to environmental factors to know the source of infection, reservoirs, and modes of transmission.

-- Further investigation of population at risk
+- Further investigation of the population at risk

 - A study of the population at risk or a sample of it may be needed to obtain additional information.

-- This can involve medical examination, screening tests, examination of suspected food, feces or blood samples, biochemical studies, assessment of immunity status, etc.
+- This can involve medical examination, screening tests, examination of suspected food, feces, or blood samples, biochemical studies, assessment of immunity status, etc.

 - The approach may be retrospective or prospective.

-- Healthy individuals from the same universe may be studied in a case control fashion.
+- Healthy individuals from the same universe may be studied in a case-control fashion.

 - This will permit classification of all members as to: